The Cassowary Is the World's Most Dangerous Bird

 cassowary

-The Southern Cassowary (Casuarius casuarius) is endangered in Australia, the only place it exists on Earth, with land clearing, car strikes, pigs and dogs the main threats to their survival.
+The Southern Cassowary (Casuarius casuarius) lives only in Australia, with land clearing, car strikes, pigs and dogs serving as the main threats to its survival.
 Henry Cook/Getty Images

 Advertisement